octoxalis/contextual-css/README.md

 </div>
 ```

-It can be useful to declare all blocks in a specific file, loaded from the Context-CSS root file or inside it, at the begining, to be able to use the blocks inside any other file.
+It can be useful to declare all blocks in a specific file, loaded from the Context-CSS root file or inside that one, at the begining, to be able to use the declared blocks inside any other file.

 ## At-rules